github/developer.github.com/content/changes/2014-03-17-paginating-method-changes.md

 _always_ return [paginated results][paginating].
 If you have any questions or run into trouble, feel free to [get in touch][contact].

-Here's the entire list of updated methods:
+Here's the complete list of updated methods:

 #### [Gist comments][]